Alexandre Barbera-Ivanoff: Biography

-Alexandre Barbera-Ivanoff studied painting from the age of 12 in a private workshop, with the painters Christian Welter, Gerard Di-Maccio, then Jean Bertholle.
+Alexandre Barbera-Ivanoff was born in 1973 in Paris, France.
+He studied painting from the age of 12 in a private workshop, with the painters Christian Welter, Gerard Di-Maccio, then Jean Bertholle.

 The compulsory military service gave him a unique experiment: Painter in the Earth Army.

-He carried out with success frescoes, in particular in the Palace of King Mohammed VI in Marrakech (Morocco).
+He carried out with success frescoes, in particular in the Palace of King Mohammed VI in Marrakesh (Morocco).

 On September 9, 2005 in Saint-Malo, France, Alexandre Barberà-Ivanoff made public his Proclamation on Essentialisme Artistique.

 He realised portraits of characters as corsairs, for example one of Jean-Marie Le Pen, in 2006.

 His main work was exposed in June 2010, in the European Parliament of Strasbourg and in 2017, Villa Aurélienne, Fréjus.

 Spring 2015, Barbera-Ivanoff participated, in Italy and with 4 other European painters, in the elaboration of the 25 paintings which are permanently exhibited in the center city of Cosenza.
 These 25 large panels (2 x 3 meters) represent the different periods of the history of the city.

 Alexandre Barbera-Ivanoff is the grandson and expert of the Russian painter Serge Ivanoff.